 Upcoming Shows & Events for Katherine Lewis, willow basket maker

 Rooted, Revived, Reinvented: Basketry in America: A traveling exhibition organized by the National Basketry Organization in partnership with the University of Missouri that visually chronicles the history of American basketry from its origins in Native American, European, and African traditions to its contemporary presence in the fine art and craft worlds.
 Katherine Lewis will have a basket represented in the “Living Traditions” part of the exhibit which showcases artists from the 20th and 21st centuries whose baskets perpetuate and transform the historical traditions in which they work.
-The exhibit is currently at the Lauren Rogers Museum of Art in Laurel, MS through November 12, 2017.
-See the website for additional venues including the Whatcom Museum in Bellingham, WA February 2-May 6, 2018.
+The exhibit opens at the Whatcom Museum in Bellingham, WA February 2-May 6, 2018.
 There are several artists from the Northwest represented in the exhibit, and there will be many events at the museum to hear from artists.

 Pacific Northwest Quilt & Fiber Arts Museum 20th Anniversary Festival: October 6-8, 2017 in La Conner, WA.
 The museum is celebrating 20 years of presenting exhibits and programs in the fiber arts.
 The weekend will include a gala dinner and art auction as well as exhibits and classes.
 Katherine Lewis has donated the basket at the left to the auction.
 You will be able to see it exhibited with other donated fiber arts in Maple Hall.
 The list of artists is on their website.
 Auction items will also be available for bidding on line.
 Katherine appreciates the opportunities that the museum gave her with a solo exhibit in August, 2015 and part of a group exhibit of basketry in July, 2017.